mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/using-nuget/index.md

 <div class="bs-callout">

-<strong>Note</strong>: You may wish to read Microsoft's guide to <a href="https://docs.microsoft.com/en-gb/nuget/quickstart/use-a-package">installing NuGet packages</a> in addition to this one.
+<strong>Note</strong>: You may wish to read Microsoft's guide to <a href="https://docs.microsoft.com/en-gb/nuget/quickstart/use-a-package">installing NuGet packages in Visual Studio</a> in addition to this one.
+And how to <a href="https://code.visualstudio.com/docs/csharp/package-management">install a Nuget Package in Visual Studio Code.</a>

 </div>